 Monday, December 4, 2017, 7 PM, in Art 102 (SJU Art Center) join Chris Farrell, Senior Economics Contributor at American Public Media, Dr. Louis Johnston, Professor, Department of Economics CSB/SJU, as well as Gary Eichten, MPR Editor-at-Large, for "A Year-End Look at the Economy."

 On January 18, 2017, Gary Eichten, the award-winning MPR journalist, interviewed Nick Hayes on "Russia's Visible Hand: Putin, Trump and Cybermischief in the 2016 Election."

 Subsequent events have included:

 A conversation with biologist Ken Miller from Brown University with our own Noreen Herzfeld, Nicholas and Bernice Reuter Professor of Science and Religion on Science, Religion and Public Policy.

 A Year-End Look at the Economy with American Public Media specialist, Chris Farrell and Dr. Louis Johnston, the Joseph P. Farry Professor of Economics; MPR Economics Correspondent, Chris Farrell; and MPR Editor-at-Large, Gary Eichten discussing the economy in 2015.

 Gary Eichten interviewed Star Tribune meteorologist Paul Douglas on Faith and Climate Change: a Meteorologist's View.
 Paul Douglas discussed both the most current science regarding Earth's climate and his recognition as a committed Christian that finding responsible ways to deal with this change is part of the Christian call to stewardship.

-December 2016 brings around our annual Year-end Look at the Economy with American Public Media specialist, Chris Farrell, and Dr. Louis Johnston, the SJU Joseph P. Farry Professor of Economics.
+December 2016 brought a Year-End Look at the Economy with American Public Media specialist, Chris Farrell, and Dr. Louis Johnston, the SJU Joseph P. Farry Professor of Economics.